Updated: June 1, 2022

 “Customer” means any entity that obtains or purchases products or services from Huntsman, including any distributor of Huntsman’s products.

-“Personal Data” means any information that (i) is transferred to Huntsman in the U.S. from the EU, the UK, or Switzerland, (ii) is recorded in any form, (iii) relates to an identified or identifiable Covered Person; and, (iv) can be linked to that Covered Person.
+“Personal Data” means any information that (i) is transferred to Huntsman in the U.S. from the EU or Switzerland, (ii) is recorded in any form, (iii) relates to an identified or identifiable Covered Person; and, (iv) can be linked to that Covered Person.

 “Vendor” means any company or individual Huntsman has retained to provide it with services or a product.